Your guide to Create a Stunning Funeral Order of Service

 What needs to go into a Funeral Order of Service

-For anyone who has been involved with arranging a Funeral Service, you’ll know there are many tasks which require your attention.
+For anyone who has been involved with arranging a Funeral Service, you’ll know there are many tasks that require your attention.

-One such undertaking will be creating a beautiful, memorable, and uplifting Order of Service Funeral in memory of a loved.
+One such undertaking will be creating a beautiful, memorable, and uplifting Order of Service Funeral in memory of a loved one.

 In the normal course of events, you would have plenty of time to plan, research, consult and finally write your copy.
 But a funeral is not an everyday event and certainly not something many of us ever must deal with.